hphelion/documentation/cloudos/install.overview.md

 this advanced section, along with [Install Modules Reference](/cloudos/install/install-modules-reference/), are provided to assist you in the process of customizing and deploying the individual install modules.

-## Components of the Cloud OS Environment
+## Components of the HP Cloud OS Environment

-The following diagram illustrates the Cloud OS environment.
+The following diagram illustrates the HP Cloud OS environment.

 ( coming soon )